sjiang17/pytorch-faster-rcnn/README.md

 ### What we are going to do

 - [x] Support both python2 and python3 (great thanks to [cclauss](https://github.com/cclauss)).
+- [ ] Add deformable pooling layer as an alternative way for roi pooling (mainly supported by [Xander](https://github.com/xanderchf))
-- [ ] Run systematical experiments on PASCAL VOC 07/12, COCO, ImageNet, Visual Genome (VG) with different settings.
+- [ ] ~~Run systematical experiments on PASCAL VOC 07/12, COCO, ImageNet, Visual Genome (VG) with different settings.~~
-- [ ] Write a detailed report about the new stuffs in our implementations, and the quantitative results in our experiments.
+- [ ] ~~Write a detailed report about the new stuffs in our implementations, and the quantitative results in our experiments.~~

 ## Preparation